peugeotdude505/army_knife/README.md

 # army_knife
-Various Python Scripts for working with IP addressing/DNS/network mgmt
+Various Basic Python Scripts for working with IP addressing/DNS/network mgmt

+* sort_ips.py - Sorts a list of IP Addresses in Ascending order.
+* lookup_hostnames.py - Given a list of hostnames, returns the IPv4 addresses sorted
+* lookup_by_ip.py - Returns the DNS records for a list of ips or hostnames